minhoolee/onnx-darknet/doc/darknet_operators.md

 - Following layers are special
   - Activation: Darknet activation is string passed to previous layer but ONNX activation is separate Node
   - Dropout: Darknet dropout is applied to previous layer of network (and takes previous layer's output and delta)
+  - Batchnorm: Darknet batchnorm is also attribute of previous layer
   - Route: Looks at layer(s) offset by int value(s) and potentially combines them into one layer

 #### ONNX -> DarknetRep